 Our 5:2 diet meal plans are easy to follow and are full of inspiration and delicious dishes to help keep you on track while on the 5:2 diet.

-In short, the 5:2 diet is a part-time diet.
-It means that you can eat normally for five days of the week, and fast for just two.
+The 5:2 diet being a part-time diet means that you can eat normally for five days of the week, and fast for just two.
 As you can imagine, this is one of the diets that work fast and it has huge appeal for many people who don’t like the idea of being on a diet full time and not being able to enjoy a good feed from time to time.
 It’s also a less intense way of intermittent fasting compared to the likes of the 16:8 diet.

 On your two fasting days, you can only eat 500 calories per day of your recommended 2000 calories.
 Because of the very low intake of calories on these two days, it’s recommended that you spread them out, rather than do them consecutively.

 The diet works by limiting your daily calorie intake to just 25 per cent, but only for two days of the week, which still delivers results.

 In this article we take a look at the following topics around the 500 calorie diet and how it really works:

 What and when can I eat on the 5:2 diet?